-This Proxy Statement is furnished in connection with the solicitation of proxies by the Board of Directors (the "Board of Directors") of Diodes Incorporated (the "Company") for use at the annual meeting (the "Meeting") of the stockholders of the Company to be held on Friday, June 4, 1999, at the Radisson Hotel, 30100 Agoura Road, Agoura Hills, California 91301, at 10:00 a.m.
-(California time) and at any adjournment thereof.
-Michael A. Rosenberg and Carl Wertz, the designated proxyholders (the "Proxyholders"), are members of the Company's management.
-Only stockholders of record (the "Stockholders") on April 23, 1999 (the "Record Date") are entitled to notice of and to vote in person or by proxy at the Meeting or any adjournment thereof.
-This Proxy Statement and the enclosed proxy card (the "Proxy") will be mailed first to Stockholders on or about April 30, 1999.
+This Proxy Statement is furnished in connection with the solicitation of proxies by the Board of Directors (the "Board of Directors") of Diodes Incorporated (the "Company") for use at the annual meeting (the "Meeting") of the stockholders of the Company to be held on Monday, June 12, 2000, at the Radisson Hotel, 30100 Agoura Road, Agoura Hills, California 91301, at 10:00 a.m.
+(California time) and at any adjournment or postponement thereof.
+C.H.
+Chen and Carl Wertz, the designated proxyholders (the "Proxyholders"), are members of the Company's management.
+Only stockholders of record (the "Stockholders") on April 21, 2000 (the "Record Date") are entitled to notice of and to vote in person or by proxy at the Meeting or any adjournment or postponement thereof.
+This Proxy Statement and the enclosed proxy card (the "Proxy") first will be mailed to Stockholders on or about May 5, 2000.